daryyyosha/Genomic-pharmacist/README.md

 ### `sample_report.html`

-This file is a human-readable pharmacogenetic report generated from `drug_report.tsv`.
+This is a human-readable pharmacogenetic report generated from `drug_report.tsv`.

-It groups results by patient and displays:
+The report groups results by patient and displays:

 - drug;
 - target gene or marker;